do-not-track-me/isothiazoline-allergy/README.md

 To make things a bit easier though, i'll refer to the substance as MI in the rest of the page

-# How can you help me / anyone else with MI allergy?
+# How can you help me / anyone else with a chemical allergy?

 I don't expect people to always know which products contain MI and which don't (it's not always listed directly on the package).
 It would be really helpful though, if I am planning on stopping by, to get a list of products that have been used around the house: